 We’ve been doing it now for five years.
 The number of neighbors has grown dramatically.
 The Chinese students have changed; some went back to China; some are in graduate school elsewhere.
 But we still get Christmas cards from some of them – and reminiscences of our years baking cookies.
 I envision that somewhere in China there are spritz cookies being made even as I write this!

 We’re doing it again next week.
 It’s one of my favorite ‘traditions’ now.
-And judging from the mistletoesurprises_anthology_useagerness of those invited, I think it’s a good time for everyone.
+And judging from the eagerness of those invited, I think it’s a good time for everyone.
 When we began, it was supposed to be a one-off.
 But then, traditions aren’t always the ones you plan.
 They are the ones that mean something special.

 What traditions do you have that mean a lot to you?
 Please share!

 Anne has discovered that her book Breaking the Greek’s Rules, which is in fact a Christmas book about Alexandros Antonides and Daisy Connolly, has turned up in an anthology called Mistletoe Surprises, along with books by Helen Brooks and Sara Orwig.
-If you can find it (she had a hard time doing so!), you might enjoy it
+If you can find it (she had a hard time doing so!), you might enjoy it.

 1 comment: